ddkpham/lucid-images/cmpt383.md

 `vagrant ssh`

 2. Start up Go RabbitMQ server.
-If successful, go to step 4.
+If successful, (You should see "Awaiting RPC requests") go to step 4.
    (Optional) If running server fails due to missing ampq and webp libraries, run step 3.

 `cd /home/vagrant/project/api/go/src/main`